Mariners shut down by Dylan Bundy as Angels chase Taijuan Walker early in series-ending loss

 Walker retired the next two batters, getting Brian Goodwin to pop out in foul territory and Max Stassi to hit a deep sac fly to right.
 But when Walker issued a two-out walk to Luis Rengifo, who doesn’t like to take walks, his outing was done.
 He threw 69 pitches (40 strikes), including 28 in that fourth inning.

+“He just couldn’t get the ball down at all,” Servais said.
+“I think it’s a little bit of the rustiness in that Taijuan has not pitched a lot in the last couple years.
+And the days when you don’t feel 100 percent and you kind of get out of whack at that moment, how do know fix it?
+How to get back on the rails again?
+And sometimes it’s as simple as, ‘Hey, I got to get this ball down.
+I got to do it externally and aim lower.’
+Other times it’s mechanical, but that was the big issue there in the fourth inning.”

-Manager Scott Servais went to rookie Joey Gerber, who needed just one pitch to stop the bleeding, getting David Fletcher to ground into a force-out to end the inning.
+Servais went to rookie Joey Gerber, who needed just one pitch to stop the bleeding, getting David Fletcher to ground into a force-out to end the inning.

 The Angels tacked on some insurance runs against the Mariners’ bullpen, which isn’t the first or last time some form of that phrase will be used this season.